SegiH/VerjIO_Excel_Report_Generator/README.md

         importPackage(Packages.org.apache.poi.hssf.util);

-9. Paste the contents of createExcelReport.js into the script replacing the previous version if it is there.
+9. Paste the contents of createExcelReport.js into the script.

 Upgrading createExcelReport
 ---------------------------